-96. The definition encompasses any company which offers credit or financing of any kind for consideration, such as loans, hire purchase agreements, long term credit plans, and finance leases in relation to assets other than land.
-This includes intragroup financing.

-97. The scope also extends to the situation where a loan advanced for consideration by one company, which is within the scope of this sector, is transferred to a different company which then receives the loan capital repayments and consideration.

-14 "master" includes every person having command or charge of a ship other than a pilot;

-98. The scope does not extend to cases where credit is offered and there is no expectation of consideration from the credit when providing it.
-A lending fee would be consideration, whereas the grant of security in favour of the lender would not constitute consideration.

-99. The scope does not extend to cases where the company has purchased debt securities as an investment, as opposed to providing a credit facility, for example, where the company has purchased government bonds, quoted bonds or similar securities which are actively traded on one of the major security exchanges.

-100. In banking, insurance and fund management businesses it may be a normal part of their activities to provide credit, and so these sectors are excluded from being within the scope of financing and leasing, to prevent duplicate reporting.

-101. 'Setting the terms and duration of any financing or leasing' includes the financial terms, the parameters as to acceptable counterparties, the amounts, rates of interest, the legal agreements and the period for which financing or leasing is to be provided.

-102. 'Monitoring and revising any agreements' includes the acquisition of data about a borrower or lessee (or group of them), testing against covenants, extending durations of loans, and feeding back into decision making on writing new terms.

-103. "Managing risk' includes instigating debt collection, considering spreading of risk across sectors or consumer groups.
+- 95. The definition encompasses any company which offers credit or financing of any kind for consideration, such as loans, hire purchase agreements, long term credit plans, and finance leases in relation to assets other than land.
+This includes intragroup financing. - 96.
+The scope also extends to the situation where a loan advanced for consideration by one company, which is within the scope of this sector, is transferred to a different company which then receives the loan capital repayments and consideration. - 97.
+The scope does not extend to cases where credit is offered and there is no expectation of consideration from the credit when providing it.
+A lending fee would be consideration, whereas the grant of security in favour of the lender would not constitute consideration. - 98.
+The scope does not extend to cases where the company has purchased debt securities as an investment, as opposed to providing a credit facility, for example, where the company has purchased government bonds, quoted bonds or similar securities which are actively traded on one of the major security exchanges. - 99.
+In banking, insurance and fund management businesses it may be a normal part of their activities to provide credit, and so these sectors are excluded from being within the scope of financing and leasing, to prevent duplicate reporting. - 100.
+'Setting the terms and duration of any financing or leasing' includes the financial terms, the parameters as to acceptable counterparties, the amounts, rates of interest, the legal agreements and the period for which financing or leasing is to be provided. - 101.
+'Monitoring and revising any agreements' includes the acquisition of data about a borrower or lessee (or group of them), testing against covenants, extending durations of loans, and feeding back into decision making on writing new terms. - 102.
+"Managing risk' includes instigating debt collection, considering spreading of risk across sectors or consumer groups.
 In leasing it includes monitoring and maintaining the underlying assets.